mmetting/rhmap-express-template/README.md

 ## Starting the Server
-This template contains an entry point, _application.js_ that can be started by typing _npm run-script serve_.
+This template contains an entry point, _application.js_ that can be started by typing _npm start_.
 You can also start the application using _node application.js_, but this will not set the NODE_PATH environment variable and will therefore cause _require_ paths to be deemed incorrect.